Metro Air Con ANZAC Day

 What are the pros and cons of ducted air conditioning?

-Evaporative cooling works differently to ducted cooling.
+An evaporative cooling system works differently from ducted cooling.
 These cooling units are installed on the roof of a home for optimal airflow exposure.
-Evaporative coolers draw in the hot, dry outdoor air through a vent and pass it through cooling pads.
+Evaporative systems draw in the hot, dry outdoor air through a vent and pass it through cooling pads.

-These pads are soaked with water from an internal cooling tank.
+The pads in an evaporative cooler are soaked with water from an internal cooling tank.
 As the hot air passes through the pads, the water is evaporated into a cool vapour.
 An internal fan then pumps the now cool air throughout the home via ductwork.

 Evaporative cooling ventilation system